benjaminwand/3d-printed-labial-pipe/README.md

 https://creativecommons.org/licenses/by/4.0/legalcode

 ## Versions
-The development is ongoing, and not necessarily the latest file is the one you want.
+Not necessarily the latest file is the one you want.
 Every 0.x has distinct features and then bugfixes.
 You probably want file
 * 0.5.1 (no block chamfer) or
 * 0.7.2 (block chamfer) or
 * 0.8 (has ears) or